el-tegy/price_pulse/README.md

 PricePulse is a solution designed to scrape price data from e-commerce sites, consolidate the data, and provide a centralized view of product prices.
 Built with Docker, Scrapy, MySQL, and Docker Compose.

+Given the recent additions to the project, including `pylint`, the 'features' section of the README can be updated to reflect these improvements.
+Here's the updated section:

 ## ✨ Features

 - **Price Scraping**: Harness the power of Scrapy to fetch and process price data.